rickdecuijper/SDE-program-eShop/README.md

 This project simulates a simple **online store** where users can browse products, manage shopping carts, and place orders.
 The program demonstrates multiple **software design patterns** across creational, structural, and behavioral categories.
 It is implemented in **Java** and designed for clarity and modularity.

 **Team Members:**
-- Rick – contributed to creational, structural, and behavioral patterns (Singleton, Composite, Observer)
+- Rick de Cuijper – contributed to creational, structural, and behavioral patterns (Singleton, Composite, Observer)
-- Bart – contributed to creational, structural, and behavioral patterns (Factory Method, Decorator, Command)
+- Bart Geijtenbeek – contributed to creational, structural, and behavioral patterns (Factory Method, Decorator, Command)

 Both team members contributed roughly equally to the project development.

+## Repository

+Link naar de Repo: https://github.com/rickdecuijper/SDE-program-eShop/

 ---